VCU-CS-Capstone/CS-25-340-ppml/Status Reports/Status Report Spring Week 6.md

 ## 2) Milestones to be completed next week ##
    - Make regular trial runs to test patient data encryption
+   - Get started on front-end to streamline demo and for organization

 ## 3) Issues, problems or concerns ##
    - no issues ATP